 Our core hypothesis suggests that renewable energy knowledge, as reflected in the patents filed by exporting countries, spreads across international borders, primarily from countries with a significant knowledge base to those with lesser knowledge, through the mechanism of imports.
 This process of knowledge transfer is theorized to boost the adoption rates of renewable energy technologies in the importing countries.
 Specifically, the study aims to examine whether there is an association between the level of exposure to foreign renewable energy technologies - as gauged by the patent activities of trade partners - and the extent of renewable energy adoption within a given country.
-Essentially, we hypothesize that increased exposure to advanced renewable technologies, via imports from technologies within the domestic framework of the reporting countries.
+Essentially, we hypothesize that increased exposure to advanced renewable technologies, via imports from technologically advanced countries, directly contributes to a higher rate of adoption and integration of these technologies within the domestic framework of the reporting countries.
 This effect would manifest as a noticeable increase in the deployment of renewable energy solutions, driven by enhanced access through import to and familiarity with cutting-edge technologies and practices from abroad.